LasseD/buildinginstructions.js/README.md

 ## How To Install Locally

-After copying the files in this repository, you can view sample_view.htm for seeing how to set up a render.
+After copying the files in this repository, you can view sample_view.htm for how to set up a render.
+This sample is less than 100 lines and provides a good starting point that is easy to grasp.

 See sample_instructions.htm for how to set up building instructions, including options for personalization.
+This is a very involved sample file reflecting the instructions on BrickHub.org.

 If you want to view additional models, then add the necessary LDraw files directly to the 'ldraw_parts' directory.
 Downloaded files from [the LDraw parts library](http://www.ldraw.org/parts/latest-parts.html) should thus result in a file structure as follows: